cased27/academicTranscripts/JSnotes.md

 		* `const year = 1973;` cannot be reassigned or redeclared like 'let'. `year ++;` is invalid as well as `year = year +10;`
 	* It must be initialized with value
 	* It does not create a property on the global window object

+<ins>Scopes</ins>

+1. Function Scope
+	* the scope within a function
+	* variables (var) are function scoped meaning that if they are declared within a given function they cannot be called outside of the function.
+2. Block Scope
+	* The scope within a given block;
+	* 'let' and 'const' are both block scoped variables meaning they are available within the scope where they are declared (within the function, for ex, that they are declared) but not outside of that block
+3. Lexical Scope
+	* the scope of variables within different functions, nested functions, etc.
+	* variables declared within a given function are available to other nested functions but not outside of the given function

 ###### |[Table of Contents](#tableOfContents)|
 <hr>